steve-cs/gnat-builder/README.md

 # Information on this fork

-* adds changes to fix issues I had running make locally (on my system, no docker, no vm, ..)
+* adds changes to change some lines in Makefile to get rif of issues I had running the build (on my system, no docker, no vm, ..) -> on-going
 * adds config.mk to set some make variables

 # gnat-builder